There are several scenarios where you might have data collected in spreadsheets that need to be uploaded to Avni. For example

 - The Id is an identifier for the row you are uploading.
-This is important to ensure that if you upload the same file twice, we do not create two individuals.
+This is important to ensure that if you upload the same file twice, we do not create duplicate records.
 For import, this usually should map to the id from your previous system.
+For updates, you can specify the value for the Id field as the id from your previous system or the uuid generated by Avni when creating the record.
 If you have two different individuals or encounters to be uploaded, please ensure they are uploaded using different ids.
 If not, they will be overwritten.
 The Id can be any string.

 - Wrap your observation in quotes.